 The Centre divides new volunteers into four teams.
 Once a new volunteer has bedded in, there will be the opportunity to create a more customised role, but we ask all new volunteers who aren't applying for a specific task to join one of our teams.
 Be aware, though, that we may not be able to take you on immediately.

-Archiving (currently closed to new volunteers): Archiving tasks involve database skills and a willingness to do lots of lifting of boxes, shelves and more.
+Collection Volunteers Archiving tasks involve database skills and a willingness to do lots of lifting of boxes, shelves and more.
 The Centre has a mountain of material in its collection ready to be sorted, stored and listed on our website.
-As part of our push towards Museums Accreditation, we're pushing to upgrade all our storage areas and practices.
+As part of our Museums Accreditation, we're pushing to upgrade all our storage areas and practices.
 This needs people willing to help lift and shift, clean up machines or enter information into our database.
-This task can also involve digitising documents or listing information about duplicate items on Gamebytes, our resale shop.
+This task can also involve digitising documents, and learning how to store items to museum standards.

 Education: During the weekdays, many school groups come to the Centre to participate in tours and workshops.
-Quite often we need help with setting up the classroom and lunch area and with shepherding students through the galleries.
-If you have enough experience, you can also help as teaching assistants during school activities.
+Quite often we need help with setting up the classroom and lunch area and with helping students move through the galleries.
+If you have experience, you could also help as teaching assistants during school activities.
 We’d love it if volunteers could one day lead tours and workshops, but for now all assistance is good.
 If you enjoy working with children and young adults and are available on weekdays, this is a good role for you.
 You will be required to undergo a basic DBS check.

 Front of House: We require volunteers to interact with the public in our galleries to help them feel at home.
 All museums need friendly faces to assist visitors.
 We’re no different, and we know it makes a big difference to the visitor experience.
-Front of house volunteers work as visitor guides, showing our guests around the Centre and keeping an eye on exhibits to make sure they stay working and guests are able to use them; café operators, serving drinks and snacks; and front desk operators, welcoming visitors and processing payments through the till.
+Front of house volunteers work as visitor guides, helping our guests around the Centre and keeping an eye on exhibits to make sure they stay working and guests are able to use them; café operators, serving drinks and snacks; occasional cover for our front desk; and event helpers.
 You don’t need to know anything about computers to take up this role, staff are always around too, and we’ll train you up with all the right info.
 All you need is to be comfortable with the public and able to spot when something’s going wrong.

 Front of house volunteers are needed all the time the Centre is open.
 However, we often have quiet periods, such as late in the afternoons on school days.
-There are things that can be done even when we’re quiet with visitors, such as cleaning and restocking the shop and café.
-Even if there are no jobs to be done, the front desk needs occupying, so if you like the idea of resting at the front desk with a book and endless cups of tea/coffee, surrounded by nostalgia, this role is also for you.
+There are things that can be done even when we’re quiet with visitors, such as tidying and restocking the shop and café.
+So if you like the idea of being surrounded by nostalgia (with access to endless cups of tea/coffee), this role is also for you.

-Technical: There’s always tinkering going on at CCH, from repairs of old machines to development of new interactive displays to changes on our website.
+Technical: Currently Closed to New Volunteers There’s always tinkering going on at CCH, from repairs of old machines to development of new interactive displays to changes on our website.
 You’ll need technical knowledge of hardware, software or general electronics, but if you have that this could well be the role for you.